tldr-pages/tldr/pages/common/setquota.md

 `setquota -p, --prototype={{protoname}}`

-- Go through all filesystems with quotas in (/etc/mtab) and perform setting:
+- Go through all filesystems with quotas in `/etc/mtab` and perform the setting:

 `setquota -a, --all`